JeanfrancoChd/CipeBook-Backend/README.md

 # RecipeBook-Backend

-Practices personal set of methods and functions to communicate with "RecipeBook Frontend", with permissions and JWT for security.
+Set of methods and functions to communicate with "RecipeBook Frontend", with permissions and JWT for security.